World Porridge Day

 Learn about the health benefits of porridge, eat some yourself, and volunteer to help feed the hungry on this just-right day devoted to this fiber-rich dish.

-There’s a rich and delicious food that’s made from that most healthful of grains, Oats.
-It’s warm and filling thick and toothsome, and is the foundation of breakfast for people all over the world.
+There’s a rich and delicious food that’s made from the most healthful of grains, Oats.
+It’s warm and filling, thick and toothsome, and is the foundation of breakfast for people all over the world.
 But where did Porridge originally come from?

 History of World Porridge Day

 Porridge, it so happens, is the traditional national dish of Scotland, and has been keeping the people of this country healthy for hundreds of years.
 Every year in the Scottish Highland village of Carrbridge a competition is held, the World Porridge Making Championship, to determine the porridge champion who best exemplifies the flavor and experience of this food.

 But the Scots have always been known for having a progressive worldview and to care deeply about people everywhere.
 As such, Carrbridge has come together with Mary’s Meals (https://www.marysmeals.org.uk/) to help provide rich nourishing porridge to children all over the world.